Emergent horizon, Hawking radiation and chaos in the collapsed polymer model of a black hole: Chaos, fast scrambling and viscosity

 \section{Chaos, fast scrambling and viscosity}

 The main objective of this section is to understand how (and if) the collapsed polymer is able to reproduce the maximally fast scrambling rate \cite{HayPres,Suss,Suss2} and the minimally allowed viscosity-to-entropy ratio \cite{membrane,PSS,KSS} of a BH.
 From the BH perspective, these properties pertain to just the horizon, but we will be able to make a novel prediction about the latter one in the interior.
-The key idea that we use in this section is the standard statistical mechanics relationship between the free energy and the various quantities of interest.
+The key idea in this section is the use of standard statistical mechanics to relate the polymer free energy to the various quantities of interest.